priyankamk/php-food-app/README.md

 ### The Model which encapsulates the data access layer,The View which encapsulates the representation layer,Controller which encapsulates the code to control the application and communicates with the model and view layers.

-- You can create table and model together using `php artisan make:model Food --migration` This will create a Food model and a migration file.
+- You can create table and model together using `php artisan make:model Food --migration`.
+This will create a Food model and a migration file.
 In the terminal, we get an output similar to:

 ```
 Model created successfully.